reepy/30-days-of-python/readme.md

 ### Python Syntax

 A Python script can be written in Python interactive shell or in the code editor.
-A Python file has an extension .py.
+A Python file has an extension `.py`.

 ### Python Indentation

 An indentation is a white space in a text.
 Indentation in many languages is used to increase code readability, however Python uses indentation to create block of codes.
 In other programming languages curly brackets are used to create blocks of codes instead of indentation.
-One of the common bugs when writing python code is wrong indentation.
+One of the common bugs when writing python code is the wrong indentation.

 ![Indentation Error](./images/indentation.png)